bahmanmdd/HDLMF_GIN-GA/docs/README.md

    4. variation params (perturbations for problem variation generation)
 2. Run `data_due_generate`.
 Be aware that this might take days or weeks depending on the size.
 3. Check the "DadatsetsDUE/network" directory for results.
-4. As mentioned above, datasets used for experiments in [Madadi and Correia (2023)](https://arxiv.org/abs/2303.06024) are saved (zip format) in "DatasetsDUE" directory.
-You can just extract them in the same folder and use them if you don't want to reproduce them or generate new datasets.

 ### Notes: